relaystr/ndk/doc/library-development/ADRs/wallet-cashu.md

 ## Alternative proposals

 Use functions for each transaction step and user/dev uses them manualy.
-pro:
-    - a lot more control
+pro: - a lot more control
-con:
-    - more complex, requires cashu knolege
+con: - more complex, requires cashu knolege

 ## Final Notes

+Proposal discussed
+Required more detail and experiments to proceed.